Prachi-Sardana/Differential-RNA-Seq-analysis/README (2).md

 # Project Title
-Assignment 4 -BINF6309 -Bioinformatics

-## NUID - 002938389
+To estimate the relative abundance using Salmon and Deseq2 to perform statistical tests to identify differentially expressed genes.

 ## Authors
 -Prachi Sardana
 -sardana.p@northeastern.edu

-# Description
-To estimate the relative abundance using Salmon and Deseq2 to perform statistical tests to identify differentially expressed genes.

 # Getting Started
 ## Dependencies